 How is the Recycling program funded?

-MSU Office of Sustainability Recycling is funded by a student fee ($3.50 per semester) which was passed by a vote in fall 2008.
+MSU Office of Sustainability Recycling is funded by a student fee ($3.50 per semester) which was passed by a vote in fall 2008 with additional support from MSU Administration.
 This funding pays for all costs associated with operation The Office of Sustainability and the recycling program (including equipment and supplies, wages for student workers, and service fees our recycling contractor).

 Why doesn't Bozeman/MSU recycle glass?

 This is a common question, with a long and complicated answer involving the economics of living in a rural area and decisions made by local government figures.
 The short answer is that glass is a very heavy material, which makes is more difficult and more costly to move around than other recyclables.
 Also, because of the high heat required to recycle used glass into new glass, doing so doesn't actually save as much energy as other recyclables.
 (Aluminum and plastic save 100 times and 25 times more energy, respectively, compared to glass).
 Glass is also inert - it won't leach nasty things as it breaks down (like plastic does) - so if you have to pick a material to skip recycling, its the lesser of evils.
 That doesn't mean we should landfill glass as a rule, but in our region we have limited options.
 One option is to REUSE your glass.
 Jars can be taken to the Community Food Co-Op where they are sanitized and put out for use by bulk shoppers.
 Additionally, some private recycling companies in Bozeman will also pick up glass, for a fee.